altazion/altazion-dev/en-us/reference/DataObjectBase/Core-Business/business/Altazion.Core.Model/Country/Altazion.Core.Model.Country.md

-The Country class represents a country with its key ISO codes and labels.
+The Country class represents a country with its ISO codes and associated labels.

 Public properties:
-- Iso3LettersCode: string representing the 3-letter ISO code of the country.
-This serves as the unique key for the Country object.
+- Iso3LettersCode: The 3-letter ISO code of the country (unique key).
-- Iso2LettersCode: string representing the 2-letter ISO code of the country.
+- Iso2LettersCode: The 2-letter ISO code of the country.
-- Label: string representing the name/label of the country.
+- Label: The label (name) of the country.
-- IsoLabel: string representing the ISO standard label of the country.
+- IsoLabel: The ISO label of the country.

-Key overriden methods:
-- GetKey(): returns the unique key which is the 3-letter ISO code.
-- FromDataRow(DataRow dr): initializes the object properties from a data row by mapping "pay_pk" to Iso3LettersCode, "pay_iso_2" to Iso2LettersCode, "pay_libelle" to Label, and "pay_libelle_iso" to IsoLabel.